dashed-slug/wallets/readme.txt

 11. **Capabilities settings** - Since version 6.0.0, all settings are neatly organized into tabs, both for the plugin and for its premium extensions.

 == Changelog ==

+= 6.2.3 =
+- Fix: Clicking the re-scrape button in Bitcoin-like wallet adapters now refreshes the page again.

 = 6.2.2 =
 - Fix: Issue introduced in `6.2.0` where wallets were prevented from being enabled/disabled, now fixed.